netsight/Products.sqlpfgadapter/README.txt

 To save a form's data in the database, add a "MySQL Adapter" from the "Add new..." menu in the Form Folder.
 Give it a title and save it.

     A database table will be created.
-Its name is taken from the Form Folder's id (you can see it by viewing the adapter object.)
+Its name is generated (from the Form Folder's id, among others), you can see it by viewing the adapter object.
     The table has an 'id' column, and a column for each form field.

-From now on, succesfully submitted forms will be stored in the database!
+That's it!
+From now on, succesfully submitted forms will be stored in the database.

 Usage with collective.megaphone
 -------------------------------